SanderMertens/ecs-faq/README.md

 This highly depends on the application.
 Anywhere between a dozen, hundreds, or maybe even thousands of components and systems.
 The number of entities is tightly coupled with how many objects your game or simulation has.

 ### How do I initialize component data?
 This depends on the ECS framework and programming language.
 An OOP language may let you initialize components in constructors.
-In Reflecs, you can initialize components with systems that are invoked when a component is added to an entity, or with prefabs.
+In [Reflecs ECS](https://github.com/SanderMertens/reflecs), you can initialize components with systems that are invoked when a component is added to an entity, or with prefabs.